≪ Go to our review of Day Packs

 Ease of Use

 The curve of the back panel makes it difficult to pack and store stuff efficiently.
 All of the items in our "10 essentials" pack test fit, with the addition of an ice tool carry and trekking pole stash.
-However, if you carry much more than the items on our list, the pack becomes hard to pack and too heavy, and begins to pull you backwards.
+However, if you carry much more than the items on our list, the pack becomes hard to pack and too heavy and begins to pull you backward.

 The rest of the features, such as the trekking pole carry, can be used without removing the pack, and are very simple and straightforward to use.
 Even the convenient rain cover and dual hydration hose ports make it so this pack can be used to your maximum comfort and in all types of weather.
 The ergo pull adjustment of the waist belt is also much easier to use than most waist belts.